 Making paper in the traditional Nepalese fashion is a meticulous process, but the skilled artisans working for brothers Milan and Mahesh Bhattarai can dip, shape and dry 1200 sheets of this durable, reusable paper each day.
 Their work plays an important part in preserving an ancient, cultural craft, but also in developing a more sustainable, modern papermaking business model.

 The earthquake has had a lasting impact on Nepal’s tourism trade and economy, meaning many young men are emigrating to find work abroad.
-As 83% of the population still live in rural areas, this declining availability of male workers has opened up traditionally masculine, agricultural roles to women for the first time.
+As 83% of the population still live in rural areas, this declining availability of male workers has opened up more agricultural roles to women, who have always worked alongside men in agriculture and papermaking.
 However, despite their increased access to employment, female education is still limited with most primary schools having a much higher number of male students.
 For businesses looking to the future, female empowerment remains key.

 On the paper trail